deesirouss/postgres_read_user/README.md

  - Host/Endpoint name
  - Admin User name
  - Admin Password
- - User to grant read permission
+ - User to grant read permission <br />
 If all grant are success then you will get 0 as exit message Good luck :)